Hauran: Middle Islamic era

-Following its incorporation into the Mamluk Sultanate, the Hauran continued to be divided into the two districts of the Bosra-centered Hauran and the Adhri'at-centered Bathaniyya.
-However, within the region were the two smaller administrative units of Salkhad, a fortress town typically held by a high-ranking Mamluk emir, and Zur’, which corresponded with the Lajat.
+Following its incorporation into the Mamluk Sultanate, the Hauran became part of the Damascus-centered administrative division of al-Safqa al-Qibliyya ('the Southern March') and continued to be divided into the two districts of the Bosra-centered Hauran and the Adhri'at-centered Bathaniyya.
+In addition, there were the two smaller administrative units of Salkhad, a fortress town typically held by a high-ranking Mamluk emir, and Zur', which corresponded with the Lajat.
 Under the Mamluks, the region's strategic importance stemmed from its position on the barid (postal route) between Gaza and Damascus and Bosra's role as a major marshaling point for the Hajj caravans going to Mecca.
-The arrival of nomadic clans from the Banu Rabi'a tribe in the 14th century caused instability in the region, but they eventually became settled inhabitants.
+In the 15th century, the historian Khalil al-Zahiri noted that the Hauran region contained some 1,000 villages.